rust-lang/rfcs/text/0000-compiler-team-rolling-leads.md

 its test suite, bisect the git history, and post pull requests, especially ones that revert existing changes.)

-A person who leads the team *also* needs enouugh social connection with the other T-compiler team members to feel comfortable reaching out for one-on-one communication when necessary.
+A person who leads the team *also* needs enough social connection with the other T-compiler team members to feel comfortable reaching out for one-on-one communication when necessary.